OctoD/godot-gameplay-systems/README.md

 If you need to notify the owning character, emit the signal `effect_deactivated`

+# In next releases

+- [ ] Adds a serialize/deserialize function to `GameplayAttributeMap` node
+- [ ] Adds multiplayer functionalities to `GameplayAttributeMap` node
+- [ ] Adds dash effect
+- [ ] Adds fall effect
+- [ ] Adds jump effect
+- [ ] Adds move effect
+- [ ] Adds sprint effect
+- [ ] Adds high level configurable `GameplayAttributeMap` (you can config attributes via parameters on `GameplayAttributeMap`)

 # Contribution

-Every contribution is really welcome, so feel free to contribute!
+Every contribution is really welcome, feel free to contribute!

+You can open PR, issues or you can suggest features

+# Licence

+MIT licence